American Journal of Physical Anthropology

 Check for an existing account.
-If you are submitting for the first time, and you do not have an existing account, create a new account.
-Follow all step-by-step instructions for doing so.
+If you are submitting for the first time, and you do not have an existing account, create a new account by following the onscreen step-by-step instructions.

 IMPORTANT: Text, figures and tables must be submitted as separate files to ensure that the submission is successful.

 To avoid possible delay in processing your submission, your files must be submitted in the following formats: